sbt/website/src/reference/00-Getting-Started/11-Custom-Settings.md

 task will remain identical as if each line were executed one after the other.

-Now suppose we define two more custom tasks `startServer` and `stopServer`, and modify `sampeIntTask` as follows:
+Now suppose we define two more custom tasks `startServer` and `stopServer`, and modify `sampleIntTask` as follows:

 ```scala
 val startServer = taskKey[Unit]("start server")